TheParthMaru/Problem-Solving-Mastery/Top 100 codes list.md

 8. Prime number ✔✔
 9. Prime numbers in a given range ✔✔
 10. Sum of digits of a number ❌

 - Iterative apporach ✔✔
 - [Recursive approach](https://www.geeksforgeeks.org/java-program-for-sum-the-digits-of-a-given-number/) ❌

+11. Sum of even and odd digits of an integer

-11. Reverse digits of a number ❌
+12. Reverse digits of a number ❌

 - Ignoring leading and trailing 0s ✔✔
 - Approach using strings ❌
 - Recursive approach ❌
 - Handling -ve numbers (Required for recursive approach) ❌

-12. Palindrome number ❌
+13. Palindrome number ❌

 - Iterative approach ✔✔
 - Recursive approach ❌